digital-asset/daml-finance/docs/source/overview/architecture.rst

 pattern.

 .. image:: ../images/customer_integration_example.png
-   :alt: A flowchart with six boxes: Interface.Asset, Interface.Settlement, Asset, Settlement,
+   :alt: A flowchart with six boxes: Interface.Holding, Interface.Settlement, Holding, Settlement,
          Customer model, and Customer initialization script.
-The Customer model feeds into Interface.Asset and Interface.Settlement.
-Customer initialization script feeds into Asset and Interface.Asset.
-Settlement feeds into Interface.Asset and Interface.Settlement.
-Asset feeds into Interface.Asset.
-Interface.Settlement feeds into Interface.Asset.
-         Interface.Asset does not have any outgoing arrows.
+The Customer model feeds into Interface.Holding and Interface.Settlement.
+Customer initialization script feeds into Holding and Interface.Holding.
+Settlement feeds into Interface.Holding and Interface.Settlement.
+Holding feeds into Interface.Holding.
+Interface.Settlement feeds into Interface.Holding.
+Interface.Holding does not have any outgoing arrows.

 Extension Points
 ****************